Two-stage disruption of resonant chains: Summary Discussion

-Thus our fiducial debris disk naturally breeds super-Mercuries.
-To assess how robust this consistency is, we compare $m_{\rm grow}$ with
+Thus our fiducial debris disk can breed super-Mercuries, subject to input parameters.
+We compare $m_{\rm grow}$ with

-which is the mass the small bodies should have if they are to excite eccentricity $e$ in the big bodies.
-We obtain this expression by inverting the fit to our numerical results in equation \ref{eqn:randomwalk1} (fixing $e_{\rm small} = 0.3$ for simplicity).
-To induce instability on timescales of tens of Myr, we found eccentricities $e \approx 2-5\%$ were needed.
-Figure \ref{fig:grow} compares $m_{\rm grow}$ and $m_{\rm excite}$ for a few values of $e$ in that range. or this scenario to work, the solid disk mass is constrained to $M_{\rm small}/M_{\rm big} = 0.05-0.09$.
-This range is too finely tuned for the debris to have been generated in destructive impacts \citep[fig.~9 of][]{emsenhuber_etal_2024}.
-Perhaps instead the debris was never incorporated into larger bodies and represents the ``leftovers'' of planet formation.
+which is the mass the small bodies should individually have if they are to excite eccentricity $e$ in the big bodies.
+We obtain this expression by inverting the fit to our numerical results in equation \ref{eqn:randomwalk1} (fixing $e_{\rm small} = 0.3$).
+To induce instability on timescales of order 100 Myr, we found eccentricities $e \approx 2-5\%$ were needed.
+Figure \ref{fig:grow} compares $m_{\rm grow}$ and $m_{\rm excite}$ for a few values of $e$ in this range.
+For this scenario to work, the debris mass is constrained to a fraction 5--9\% of the planetary system mass.
+Encouragingly, this range is compatible with the debris mass fractions released from marginally gravitationally focussed impacts, as mentioned at the beginning of this subsection (see fig.~9 of \citealt{emsenhuber_etal_2024}).